layerml/onboarding-project/tutorial2/README.md

 > let's name it ***order_features_high_level*** for the sake of clarity.
 >
 > In the new directory 'order_features_high_level',create respective **python source files (.py)** for the 3 features above then create a **dataset.yaml** file and a **requirements.txt** file.

+## Step II: Fill The New Files With The Relevant Contents
 >Copy and paste the code blocks below into the respective files.

 ***is_multi_items.py***